karmen87/Documentation-Hub/src/INTERACTIVE_FEATURES.md

 ## Overview

-This document outlines all interactive elements and accessibility features implemented in the Lamatic.ai Documentation & Tutorial Hub prototype.
+This document outlines all interactive elements and accessibility features implemented in the Documentation Hub prototype.

 ## Tutorial Cards - Interactive Elements